freeletics/khonshu/docs/codegen/get-started.md

 // scope the navigator so that everything interacts with the same instance
 @SingleIn(ExampleRoute::class)
 @ForScope(ExampleRoute::class)
-// make ExampleNavigator available as NavEventNavigator so that the generated code can automatically
+// make ExampleNavigator available as ActivityNavigator so that the generated code can automatically
 // set up the navigation handling
 @ContributesBinding(ExampleRoute::class, ActivityNavigator::class)
 class ExampleNavigator @Inject constructor(hostNavigator: HostNavigator) : DestinationNavigator(hostNavigator) {
     // ...
 }
-```

-=== "Compose"

-    ```kotlin
 @NavDestination(
-        route = ExampleRoute::class, // the route used to navigate to ExampleUi parentScope = AppScope::class, // the scope of the app level component, AppScope is the default value and can be omitted stateMachine = ExampleStateMachine::class, // the state machine used for this ui destinationScope = AppScope::class, // contribute the generated destination to AppScope, AppScope is the default value and can be omitted
-    )
-    @Composable
-    internal fun ExampleUi(
-        state: ExampleState,
-        sendAction: (ExampleAction) -> Unit,
-    ) {
-        // render the ui for ExampleState
-    }
-    ```

-=== "Compose with Fragments"

-    ```kotlin
-    @ComposeFragmentDestination(
     route = ExampleRoute::class, // the route used to navigate to ExampleUi parentScope = AppScope::class, // the scope of the app level component, AppScope is the default value and can be omitted stateMachine = ExampleStateMachine::class, // the state machine used for this ui destinationScope = AppScope::class, // contribute the generated destination to AppScope, AppScope is the default value and can be omitted
 )
 @Composable
 internal fun ExampleUi(
     state: ExampleState,
     sendAction: (ExampleAction) -> Unit,
 ) {
     // render the ui for ExampleState
 }
 ```

 Using this would require a one time setup in the app so that the screens can look up the `AppScope`